dakoo/dakoo.github.io/_posts/2015-10-29-get-digit-from-number.md

 ---
 layout: post
-title: How to get digits from a number
+title: Algorithm - How to get digits from a number
 modified: 2015-10-28
 tags: [algorithm]
 comments: true